GaryB432/gb-nx/packages/cli/README.md

 nx g @gb-nx/cli:command <name> --project my-app
 ```

+See `nx g @gb-nx/cli:command --help` for examples with command parameters and options.

 **You'll want to edit the generated `cli.config.json` file to document your command.
 The values from the config file are used to generate the boilerplate for your project.**

-The `refresh` generator can refresh your project's boilerplate.
+The `refresh` generator refreshes your project's boilerplate.
 See the options below.
 Run this command when you change your `cli.config.json` file.

 ```
 nx g @gb-nx/cli:refresh --project my-app --main --ts --markdown --all